-'Love Actually' Leaves Netflix In October, So Christmas Is Going To Suck This Year
+'Love Actually' Is Leaving Netflix Soon, So Christmas Is Going To Suck This Year

 Well, boys and girls, it looks like Christmas is really going to blow this year.
 In Netflix's ongoing and persistent mission to literally ruin my life, the 2003 Richard Curtis directed holiday classic film Love Actually leaves Netflix in October.
 I know.
 I KNOW.
 Why don't you just murder me instead, Netflix?
 Because that's basically what you're doing to me with this soulless stunt.